by Pat McNees* (updated 9-24-18)

 ---Personal Historians (a Facebook group)

----Personal Historians Northeast Network (a Facebook group, with live meetings four times a year in the Boston area)
+---Personal Historians Northeast Network (Live meetings four times a year in the Boston area)

 ---Personal Historians NW (in the Pacific Northwest)